 If your injuries resulted from the negligence of someone other than your employer, such as a contractor or other third party, you may be entitled to seek additional compensation for your pain and suffering and other damages in a personal injury lawsuit against the responsible party.

 Unfortunately, if you have been injured in a construction accident, insurance companies may offer you a quick settlement.
 However, accepting a settlement offer without speaking to an attorney first is rarely a good idea, as insurers wish to maximize their profits, not protect your best interests.

 The experienced attorneys at the Townsley Law Firm have helped many injured workers and their families obtain fair and adequate compensation for their financial losses.
-Contact our Lake Charles office at 337-377-0584 or 800-216-6808 or by email to arrange a free consultation with one of our attorneys.
+Contact our Lake Charles office at 337-377-0584 or by email to arrange a free consultation with one of our attorneys.
 We will answer any questions you have, explain your legal options and work on your behalf to ensure that you receive the maximum compensation you are entitled to by law.